CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

 prototype is a valid stopping point for a small study that does not need compiled performance.

+At this stage, use module-level global state, arbitrary Python objects, ad hoc imports, dynamic behavior, file I/O, callbacks, visualization, hard-coded assumptions, or direct transport edits whenever they help answer the research question.
+Calls to packages such as SciPy and Matplotlib are acceptable even during transport.
+A formal prototype service or abstraction is not required.

+Keep prototype-only dependencies local to the experiment rather than adding them to MC/DC's required dependencies.
+The prototype is allowed to be disposable and is not expected to compile unchanged.

+Unrestricted prototyping is optional.
+A developer already familiar with MC/DC and Numba may begin with packed runtime inputs, stable types, and supported operations, producing an implementation that is nearly Numba-compatible from the start.
+This can minimize the deliberate porting work while preserving the freedom to use ordinary Python whenever it helps establish the method.

 Integration into MC/DC begins by adapting the verified method to the packed runtime inputs used by transport.
 Decorate the integrated function with ``@njit`` like the surrounding transport functions; in Python mode, MC/DC